-The MDX features Acura's acclaimed Super Handling All-Wheel Drive™ (SH-AWD®), which progressively distributes optimum torque not only between the front and rear axles but also between the left and right rear wheels.
-The benefits of the SH-AWD® system are superior all-weather traction and neutral, accurate steering under power that is unmatched by front-drive, rear-drive or conventional all-wheel-drive systems.
-The 2010 MDX SH-AWD® system is similar to the systems used in the RDX and ZDX SUVs as well as the TL SH-AWD® performance luxury sedan.
+The MDX features Acura's acclaimed Super Handling All-Wheel Drive™ (SH-AWD®), which progressively distributes optimum torque not only between the front and rear axles, but also between the left and right rear wheels.
+The benefits of the SH-AWD® system are superior all-weather handling and neutral, accurate steering under power that is unmatched by front-drive, rear-drive or conventional all-wheel-drive systems.
+The 2011 MDX SH-AWD® system is similar to the systems used in the RDX and ZDX SUVs as well as the TL SH-AWD® performance luxury sedan.

-By rotating the outside rear wheel faster than the front axle speed while cornering, SH-AWD® torque vectoring creates a yaw moment to help turn the vehicle through the corner-thus reducing understeer and improving handling balance and controllability.
-With cornering forces more evenly distributed between front and rear tires, overall cornering power is increased- regardless if driving on wet or dry roads.
+By rotating the outside rear wheel faster than the front axle speed while cornering, SH-AWD® uses the torque vectoring to create a yaw moment to help turn the vehicle through the corner— thus reducing understeer and improving controllability.
+With cornering forces more evenly distributed between front and rear tires, overall cornering power is increased— regardless if driving on wet or dry roads.

-Vehicles with high power ratings using conventional front or rear drive systems often use a limited-slip differential to help maintain traction when under power.
+Vehicles with high power ratings using conventional front or rear drive systems often employ a limited-slip differential to help maintain traction when under power.
 By linking inside and outside drive wheels, these systems tend to resist turning and can increase understeer.
-Conventional AWD systems similarly work to link the inboard and outboard tires and the front and rear axles, which can create resistance to turning.
+Conventional AWD systems similarly work to link the inboard and outboard tires as well as the front and rear axles— which can create resistance to turning.
 Using torque vectoring to help turn the vehicle, SH-AWD® creates a more responsive, neutral and predictable platform while retaining the usual benefits of all-wheel drive.